 Ofcom have made it clear that such arrangements are likely to be a disincentive to switch, which they consider bad.
 However, in some cases, they may have benefits for consumers – one of the reasons (we assume) being the handset-amortising subscription to a cloud PBX I cited.
 Here’s an extract from Ofcom’s guidance on the subject.

-i) whether the contractual arrangements provided efficiencies or other benefits for customers.
+In addition, we would take into account any other factors which might reduce the potential for harm from non-coterminous linked contracts, for example: whether the contractual arrangements provided efficiencies or other benefits for customers.
 We would, however, expect providers to be able to evidence that there were such efficiencies or other benefits to customers.
-We would also consider whether a provider could deliver those efficiencies or other benefits without the factors described at A6.36.

 The guidance comes into force in December 2021 and is meant to apply to contracts entered into from that point with small business customers.